How Christians Should Steward Time and Money

 "But if anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever."
 (1 Timothy 5:8 ESV)

 Proper use of our money is obedience to God.
 The way we handle money reveals our priorities, our values, and our heart.
 God commands and expects Christians to give their money for His sake.
-Here are ten principles of giving.

 "The earth is the LORD's and the fullness thereof, the world and those who dwell therein," (Psalms 24:1 ESV)

-2. Giving Is an Act of Worship
+Why Is Giving an Act of Worship?

 "I have received full payment, and more.
 I am well supplied, having received from Epaphroditus the gifts you sent, a fragrant offering, a sacrifice acceptable and pleasing to God."
 (Philippians 4:18 ESV)

-When we give a proportion of our income, we demonstrate our trust in God’s provision.
+When we give a proportion of our income, we demonstrate our trust in God's provision.
+The widow at the temple treasury gave everything she had.
+Jesus did not overlook it.

-And a poor widow came and put in two small copper coins, which make a penny.And he called his disciples to him and said to them, “Truly, I say to you, this poor widow has put in more than all those who are contributing to the offering box.For they all contributed out of their abundance, but she out of her poverty has put in everything she had, all she had to live on.”
+And a poor widow came and put in two small copper coins, which make a penny.
+And he called his disciples to him and said to them, "Truly, I say to you, this poor widow has put in more than all those who are contributing to the offering box.
+For they all contributed out of their abundance, but she out of her poverty has put in everything she had, all she had to live on."
 (Mark 12:42–44 ESV)

-“We want you to know, brothers, about the grace of God that has been given among the churches of Macedonia, for in a severe test of affliction, their abundance of joy and their extreme poverty have overflowed in a wealth of generosity on their part.For they gave according to their means, as I can testify, and beyond their means, of their own accord, begging us earnestly for the favor of taking part in the relief of the saints—and this, not as we expected, but they gave themselves first to the Lord and then by the will of God to us.”
+"We want you to know, brothers, about the grace of God that has been given among the churches of Macedonia, for in a severe test of affliction, their abundance of joy and their extreme poverty have overflowed in a wealth of generosity on their part.
+For they gave according to their means, as I can testify, and beyond their means, of their own accord, begging us earnestly for the favor of taking part in the relief of the saints—and this, not as we expected, but they gave themselves first to the Lord and then by the will of God to us."
 (2 Corinthians 8:1–5 ESV)

-Anedoctally, few people regret giving sacrificially.
+Sacrificial giving requires sacrifice.
+The giving must have practical cost and consequence.
+Anecdotally, few people regret giving sacrificially.
 You may miss the opportunity to buy something.
 But the fulfillment gained from giving what you cannot keep usually outweighs the sacrifice.

-“One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much.
+"One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much.
 If then you have not been faithful in the unrighteous wealth, who will entrust to you the true riches?
-And if you have not been faithful in that which is another’s, who will give you that which is your own?No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
-You cannot serve God and money.”
+And if you have not been faithful in that which is another's, who will give you that which is your own?
+No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+You cannot serve God and money."
 (Luke 16:10–13 ESV)

 We do not give to God like we pay a utility bill or our income taxes.
 To give to God is to show genuine love.
-Giving should always be motivated by love, not by duty.
+Giving should always be motivated by love, not by obligation.

 "But as you excel in everything — in faith, in speech, in knowledge, in all earnestness, and in our love for you — see that you excel in this act of grace also."
 (2 Corinthians 8:7 ESV)